hoffm/hoffm.github.com/source/_posts/2014-05-28-changes-in-facebook-graph-api-2-dot-0.markdown

 In v2.0, all user data provided by the `/user` endpoint and its children use application-specific ids.
 These ids are a unique identifier not just of the Facebook user, but of the client-user pair.
 This mean that you can't share user ids between applications.
-(Though Facebook does [provide an API](https://developers.facebook.com/docs/apps/for-business) for mapping between applications that are part of single organization.)
+(Though Facebook does <a href="https://developers.facebook.com/docs/apps/for-business" target="_blank">provide an API</a> for mapping between applications that are part of single organization.)

 An important consequence of this fact is that the user ids recognized by the Facebook applications you use for development will not match the ones your production app recognizes.
 So, if you store your users' Facebook ids in your database in production, you won't be able to match up users in that database with data returned from the API in development.